 Dare I ask what you believe about God?
 Read more

 The belief that we share is that pondering questions like “What is God like?” is important, and that the answer to that question must be found, not in a famous book or an ancient tradition, but in our own hearts.
 Some UUs look into their own hearts and find a very traditional God who loves them, consoles them in difficulty, guides them in times of need, and hears their prayers.
 Other UUs look into their hearts and conclude that they do not know very much about God.
 Still others find a feminine, motherly force in the world and call it “Goddess.”
 Some UUs believe in God as something greater than they are, but they don’t see that something as a person; rather, it is the creative force of the evolving universe, love, or mystery.
 And some UUs don’t like to use the word “god” at all, or have decided that such a thing does not exist.
-We offer an adult exploration group study called “Building Your Own Theology” to help discover the beliefs that resonate with us individually.

 What do you believe about life after death?
 Read more

 You’ll find many UUs who believe that this life is all there is and that our immortality comes from the contributions we have made to life and how we live on in the hearts of others.
 Some UUs believe in some form of reincarnation, others in an ongoing life of the human soul.
 A few will speak about heaven (hardly any about hell, on account of our Universalist side).
 Most UUs will qualify what they say about life after death by saying, “Of course, we don’t really know.”
 Most UUs face death with sadness but without fear, and some accept it as an adventure into Mystery.

 How about those hot button social issues like abortion, gay marriage, poverty, and teaching evolution?
 Read more

 UUs value justice, human autonomy, and equality of opportunity, and tend, therefore, to be on the